Privacy Policy

 Last updated: March 2026

 This Privacy Policy ("Policy") describes how NUOVOLTA OOD ("NuoVolta", "we", "us", "our") collects, uses, stores, shares, and protects your personal data when you use our website, desktop application, and related services (collectively, the "Service").
-This Policy is issued in compliance with the General Data Protection Regulation (EU) 2016/679 ("GDPR"), the Bulgarian Personal Data Protection Act (Zakon za zashtita na lichnite danni), and all other applicable data protection legislation.
+This Policy is issued in compliance with GDPR and applicable data protection legislation.

 By accessing or using the Service, you acknowledge that you have read and understood this Privacy Policy.
 We encourage you to review this Policy periodically, as it may be updated from time to time.